 Determine How Much Bleach You’ll Need

 To know how much bleach you’ll need, you’ll first need to figure out how big your water tanks are.
-Add up the size of the freshwater tank and hot water tank, then tack on a couple extra gallons for the water lines.
+Add up the size of the freshwater tank and hot water tank, then tack on a couple of extra gallons for the water lines.

 You need one ounce of chlorine bleach for every 8 gallons of water in the system.
-This needs to be diluted before it gets put in the tank, though, so put the bleach in the gallon pitcher and then add water.
+This needs to be diluted before it gets put in the fresh water tank, though, so put the bleach in the gallon pitcher and then add water.

 Pour the Bleach in the Freshwater Tank and Add Water

 Using a funnel, dump the bleach mixture into your freshwater tank, and then add potable water in as well.
-If you use dirty or questionable water, your tank may not end up much cleaner than when you started, so you shouldn’t sanitize your water system if you’re not in a place with trustworthy H2O.
+If you use dirty or questionable water, your tank may not end up much cleaner than when you started, so you shouldn’t sanitize your RV water system if you’re not in a place with trustworthy H2O.

 Fill the tank all the way to the top; you don’t want to miss any spots.
 You’ll also want to pump as much bleach-filled water as possible through the lines to ensure that they get properly cleaned.

-Once the tank is full, turn on every faucet in the RV.
+Once the RV tank is full, turn on every faucet in the RV.
 This will ensure that the cleaning agents get fully distributed throughout the system; after they’ve been on for a few seconds, turn them off again.